1 & 2 Chronicles

 One of the reasons many people (myself included) struggle to find significance in the book of Chronicles is that it appears to be a retelling of everything we've already been told.
 Chronicles lists the genealogy from Adam all the way to the line of David, which isn't the most interesting thing to read.
 Chronicles also covers information on the kings, mirroring the books of Samuel and Kings.
 So why is it included?

 The previous books were all meant to tell this history of how things fell in to place, while Chronicles was meant to showcase spirituality.
 The author of Chronicles expands on things we didn't learn in the previous books, while omitting events we did learn about.
 The pattern of which events are highlighted versus which are left out shows that the author was more concerned about the spiritual progress of Israel than anything else.
-This would also explain why the chronicler focused on Judah over Israel.[2]
+This would also explain why The Chronicler focused on Judah over Israel.[2]

 A Chance To Think